Stan Gilliland, PhD

 Stan is a senior research scientist with Venebio Group, LLC.
-His specialty includes investigating complex material science and addressing regulatory science through a varied background in nanotechnology, chemistry, engineering, and biotechnology.
+His specialty includes investigating complex material science and addressing regulatory requirements for material analyses through a varied background in nanotechnology, chemistry, engineering, and biotechnology.

 Previously, Stan worked within the Medicines for All Institute serving as the lead scientist of the Center for Rational Catalyst Synthesis at Virginia Commonwealth University where he led and contributed to multiple projects.
 His main research focus was elucidating a fundamental understanding of, developing, and rationally producing novel solid-state ligand catalysts (e.g., palladium nanoparticles supported by graphene materials).
 He demonstrated excellent collaboration with University of South Carolina researchers as well as numerous pharmaceutical and petrochemical industry partners while working on a project that ultimately led to a patent for a new method of heterogenous catalyst synthesis.
 Stan has a visiting research associate position with Medicines for All Institute and continues to research catalysts and continuous flow synthesis of active pharmaceutical ingredients.